Reformatory district

 .
 Let’s be far seeing and preserve this treasure.

-by Suzque, almost 2 years ago
+by Suzque, over 2 years ago

 This lovely parkland, walking space is precious to every Guelph resident.
 It is unique with a unique history.
 This green space needs to be preserved for walking, and getting close to nature in a city setting.
 It also a space that will attract visitors for all the reasons previously mentioned.